 - Oil, for frying

-- White Granulated Sugar, for dusting
+- White Granulated Sugar, for dusting after frying

 - Jam or custard, for filling (suggested: Raspberry, Blueberry, Cherry or Strawberry Jam)

-In a large bowl or the bowl of a stand mixer, dissolve yeast in the lukewarm milk and let stand for 5 minutes.
+- In a large bowl or the bowl of a stand mixer, dissolve the yeast in the lukewarm milk and let stand for 5 minutes.
 Add 1 cup of the flour.
 Mix together and let stand for 20-30 minutes, until really bubbly.

-In the meantime, beat the yolks in a small bowl until they are light and fluffy.
+- In the meantime, beat the yolks in a small bowl until they are light and fluffy.

-Once cooled, using a sharp knife, poke a hole on the side.
+- Once cooled, using a sharp knife, poke a hole on the side.
 Use a pastry bag with a large plain tip to pipe the jam or custard filling inside.

 - Paczki are best enjoyed when freshly made, but you can freeze any extras up to 3 months.

 More Donut Recipes to Love!